 The origins of Oracle date back to 1977 when the company Software Development Laboratories (SDL) was founded in the United States.
 SDL later changed its name to Oracle.
 The company’s strategic focus was on developing the relational database management system (RDBMS) called Oracle.

 Oracle BI is a multi-tiered client-server architecture with well-thought-out caching capabilities.
 The central back-end component of Oracle BI is the Oracle BI Server.
 This ROLAP server provides a semantic metadata layer with query, security, dimensional modeling and caching for the front-end tools it serves.
+Oracle BI Server offers a set of predefined connectors to relational and multidimensional sources, and supports multidimensional databases by fitting the cubes into the ROLAP schemas.

 User & Use Cases